theElectricBear/code-samples/README.txt

-All code is provided as examples only, important/significant portions of code are left out intentionally. please checkout README.txt if provided in example file.
+All code is provided as examples only, important/significant portions of code are left out intentionally.
+Please checkout README.txt if provided in example file.